Javi Marroquin Ready To Look For Love After Kailyn Lowry’s Cheating Bombshell

 Shortly after the audition on Are You the One, Marroquin thanked everyone on the show on social media.
 Some fans then suggested he appear on Famously Single as well, which Marroquin responded, “Right?!”

-Of course, Marroquin’s involvement in a reality dating serious would likely only bring more drama to his split with Lowry.
+Of course, Marroquin’s involvement in a reality dating series would likely only bring more drama to his split with Lowry.
 Lowry hasn’t commented on the news, but she probably won’t react well if Marroquin enters the dating world in such a high-profile manner.

-New episodes of Teen Mom 2 air Monday nights on MTV.
+New episodes of Teen Mom 2 air on Monday nights on MTV.

 Tell us!
 Do you think Javi Marroquin should look for love on another reality show?
 Let us know in the comments below.